A 5-star road to Manghen Pass in the Dolomites

 Where is Manghen Pass?

-The pass is located on the northern part of the country, in the Dolomites mountain range, and connects the Fiemme valley and Sugana valley.
+The pass is located in the northern part of the country, in the Dolomites mountain range, and connects the Fiemme valley and Sugana valley.
 This is the most southern paved pass above 2000 m in the Dolomites.
 The summit is home to a mountain hut known as Rifugio Passo Manghen.

 How is the drive up to Manghen Pass?

 The road to the summit is called Strada Provinciale 31 (SP-31).
 It’s paved but narrow.
 This pass feels like driving on a remote forestry road as it is mostly a narrow road through woods on both sides of the pass.
 Further up, the track becomes quite narrow, and you have to be careful with oncoming traffic (but this is relatively rare).
 Up to the top of the pass, the road goes steeply uphill in numerous narrow curves and hairpin bends.
-The pass was featured in the Giro d’Italia race.
+The pass has featured in the Giro d’Italia race.
 It’s considered particularly hard for its length.

 How long is Manghen Pass?